iainctduncan/scheme-for-pd/README.md

 Scheme for Pd was created by Iain C T Duncan. s7 Scheme was created by Bill Schottstaedt.
-As s7 is BSD licensed, so is Scheme for Pd.
+Scheme for Pd and s7 are open source under the BSD license.